yinkam/llm-knowledge-extractor/README.md

 ## Design Choices and Trade-offs

 The code utilizes a **simplified Clean Architecture** to enforce testability and separation of concerns, prioritizing a robust core domain.
 This setup was fast to implement by leveraging a **project template**.
 The **asynchronous stack (FastAPI, Aiosqlite)** was chosen for its **best practice performance** and **familiarity**, maximizing API throughput.
 We use the **OpenRouter** API gateway with the **Grok free tier** to ensure the service is verifiable and runs without cost.
-The primary **trade-off** was limiting **robust error handling and logging** and automated testing to simple checks, as the **time required to implement comprehensive async tests** would have prevented feature completion.
-Search uses a **uniform substring match** to minimize implementation time since exact matching wasn't required.
+The **Knowledge Extractor** was built using simple heuristics to identify noun via stop words.
+The primary **trade-off** was limiting **robust error handling and logging** and unit testing to simple extractor checks, as the **time required to implement comprehensive async tests** would have prevented feature completion.
+Search uses a **substring matching** to minimize implementation time since exact matching wasn't required.

 ---